 Digital is the one that uses LCD screen to display the time and other information that may be available in the watch.
 It needs electric power so it is only available among quartz watches.

 From the term itself, this is the type that combines the first two types.
 At first glance, it looks like an analog watch, with the hour, minute and second hands.
-Yet hybrid watches offer much more in their LCD screen.
+Yet hybrid watches offer much more on their LCD screen.
+Many wearers prefer to have the classic look of an analog face combined with the modern convenience of apps, notifications and other features that smartwatches offer.

 Some display time digitally on the LCD while there are also hybrid watches that include fitness trackers, may even be connected to a smartphone, and other features available in common smartwatches.
 These are hybrid smartwatches.